ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After having received the 2.01 (Created) response from the RS, following the POST request to the /authz-info endpoint, the client starts the communication with the RS, by sending a request protected with Group OSCORE using the Group OSCORE Security Context {{I-D.ietf-core-oscore-groupcomm}}.

-When communicating with the RS to access the resources as specified by the authorization information, the client MUST use the Group OSCORE Security Context of the pertinent OSCORE group, whose GID was specified in the 'context_id' parameter of the Access Token Request.
+When communicating with the RS to access the resources as specified by the authorization information, the client MUST use the Group OSCORE Security Context of the pertinent OSCORE group, whose GID was specified in the 'context_id' parameter of the access token request.

 ### Resource Server Side